grant76/SleepSound/index.md

 ### Timeline and Deliverables

 Week 5:

-Write software for neural network model.
+-Write software for neural network model.

-Collect training data.
+-Collect training data.

-Research hardware system design.
+-Research hardware system design.

 Week 6:

-Gather more data using Arduino.
+-Gather more data using Arduino.

-Continue writing software for neural network.
+-Continue writing software for neural network.

-Write software for hardware integration.
+-Write software for hardware integration.

 Week 7:

-Train and tune the network using gathered data.
+-Train and tune the network using gathered data.

-Test model for accuracy.
+-Test model for accuracy.

-Write software for human-computer interaction.
+-Write software for human-computer interaction.

 Week 8:

-Continue to train, tune, and test as necessary.
+-Continue to train, tune, and test as necessary.

-Convert the model and deploy it on our embedded system.
+-Convert the model and deploy it on our embedded system.

 Week 9:

-Test the whole system:
+-Test the whole system:

-CNN model deployment on Arduino.
+-CNN model deployment on Arduino.

-Hardware integration.
+-Hardware integration.

-Human-computer interaction integration.
+-Human-computer interaction integration.

 Week 10:

-Finalize system.
+-Finalize system.

-Submit documentation.
+-Submit documentation.

 #### Resources